Manjunath Bettadapura

 OverviewAI-generated summary

-His scholarship metrics include an h-index of 2 and 3 total publications with 38 citations.
-He has collaborated with researchers at the University of Arkansas for Medical Sciences, including Hayden Roys, Anne K. Bowlin, and Gopinath Venugopal, as well as Humphrey Wanjala from the University of Arkansas at Pine Bluff.
+Bettadapura collaborates with researchers at the University of Arkansas for Medical Sciences, including Hayden Roys, Anne K. Bowlin, and Gopinath Venugopal, as well as Humphrey Wanjala at the University of Arkansas at Pine Bluff.
+His work contributes to understanding disease susceptibility and the host immune response to microbial infections.
+His scholarly output includes 3 publications with 39 citations and an h-index of 2.

 Metrics